 Marta & Steve had a beautiful house in North Potomac and a not so beautiful master bathroom.
-The builder grade two shades of beige just had to go.
-The Signature designer suggested designing around a free standing slipper tub.
-The Bourdelle a six foot long tub that they would tuck into the corner and surround with niches for candles a corner get away.The owner liked that idea and soon it grew to include an open shower with a Claros Silver base and stacked 12 by 18 Ivory wall tiles, surrounded with glass.
+The builder grade two shades of beige master bathroom just had to go.
+The Signature bathroom designer suggested designing around a free standing slipper tub.
+The Bourdelle a six foot long tub that they would tuck into the corner and surround with niches for candles a corner get away.The owner liked that idea and soon it grew to include an open shower with a Claros Silver tile shower base and stacked 12 by 18 Ivory wall tiles, surrounded with glass.
 The shower fixtures were Hansgrohe and Kohler in brushed nickel.
-The bathroom floor was a grey twelve by twenty Rox Grigio floor tile.
+The master bathroom floor was a grey twelve by twenty Rox Grigio floor tile.
 Layer of white in a bathroom remodel usually works out well if you know what you are doing.

-The vanities were a semi-custom cabinet line St Martin Ridgewood in a simply white finish topped with a neutral marble countertop.
-Unfortunately that marble turned out to be our biggest challenge.
-Although selected by the designer and depicted in the scope of work the owner did not realize that this marble had some serious fissures in it.
+The vanities were a semi-custom cabinet line St Martin Ridgewood in a simply white finish, topped with a neutral marble countertop.
+Unfortunately, that marble turned out to be our biggest challenge.
+Selected by the owner and depicted in the scope of work the owner did not realize that this marble had some serious fissures in it.
 Fissure that you could only call cracks.
 At the last minute Gary Case the owner of Signature Kitchens Additions & Baths had to find a more suitable top.
 One fabricator was visited after another until finally a marble top was found that the owner fell in love with.

-The top was a disappointment I should have looked at it in the slab yard like I did with Gary Case the owner of Signature the second go round.
+The top I initially selected was a disappointment I should have looked at it in the slab yard like I did with Gary Case the owner of Signature the second go round.
 That said the bathroom remodeling companies commitment to make me happy was greatly appreciated.
 Signature Kitchens Additions & Baths wanted to make it right and they did.
 Marta T

 This recent kosher kitchen designed by Ellyn Gutridge of Signature Kitchens Additions & Baths, features beautiful contemporary lines with artistic details.
 The homeowners, Dov & Deborah Zakheim are thrilled with the outcome and love entertaining in their new spacious yet cozy kitchen.